Our Projects

 CS Lead: Mohammad Khan

 The original R2D2 project focused upon creating a semi-autonomous lab assistant that could navigate and map out its surrounding environment.
 We have since renamed that project to C1C0 and given it the ability to interact with its surroundings.
-This allows the droid to complete tasks such as getting food from a fridge, opening a door, recognizing and greeting individual people, and even firing a nerf dart at a target!
-To generate excitement and interest in robotics and engineering, the team aims to advertise the C1C0 project and generate interest in its design process through a Kickstarter campaign.
+This allows the droid to complete tasks such as opening a door, recognizing and greeting individual people, and even firing a nerf dart at a target!
+To generate excitement and interest in robotics and engineering, the team has advertised the C1C0 project at various events like (Club Fairs, Science Fairs, whatever else you can think of), and are looking for more.

 Facial Recognition

-The goal is to recognize the faces of Cornell Cup members and then check in for attendance.
-We are currently working on having faster transmission between the programs, creating a better facial recognition algorithm, and testing for Google Docs auto-fill API for check-in.
+The goal is to recognize the faces of Cornell Cup members and then check them in for attendance.
+We are currently working on having faster transmission between the programs, learning faces on the fly, and comparing results against the members on the website.

 Strong Arm

 We are designing a durable robotic arm intended for performing operations requiring more strength for C1C0.
-This arm will be used for more higher-force operations, such as holding open doors and picking up heavy objects.
+This arm will be used for more higher-force operations, such as holding open doors and picking up heavy objects, and can produce upwards of 25 pounds of force.

 Object Detection